Top 5 Signs Your Legal Team Needs A Compliance & Ethics Professional

 Whether you received notice of an SEC violation, had a visit from local FBI agents, just opened a lovely Notice of Suspension and Debarment from a federal agency, or received a letter from DOJ, this news is a major RUH-ROH for any in-house counsel.
 Your first instinct may be to call outside counsel, and you are not wrong.
 However, you also need a compliance professional on your team.

 When interacting with any enforcement agency, your compliance and ethics program is the early focus for the agency, along with the level of your company’s cooperation.
 By engaging a compliance and ethics professional to immediately assess and document your compliance and ethics program, you better position your company for the chance of an administrative agreement or deferred prosecution agreement instead of the catastrophic alternatives.
-The right information freely presented to DOJ and a commitment to continue to work with a compliance and ethics professional may even garner a declination. [insert citations]
+The right information freely presented to DOJ and a commitment to continue to work with a compliance and ethics professional may even garner a declination.3

 A compliance professional’s assessment can also guide early remediation efforts, offering the government an addition level of comfort that the company is committed to correcting any cultural, process, or control deficiencies that may have contributed to or facilitated the misconduct.
 The better your company can demonstrate its program is effective, the better results for your company in the aftermath of an incident.